uttam-rao/Format-String-Exception/README.md

 https://github.com/HexHive/printbf

 Modern Linux also has some other defenses like not allowing format strings to have “%n” if it is in writable memory as well as adding bounds checks to some standard library functions.
+In particular _FORTIFY_SOURCE may be set to 2 in the standard C library (you may need to change this to do the simple exercise in the previous section).

 ### Relevance